lrq619/Ninja/README.md

     **Customized gesture recognition**: I will use hands landmarks to develop further customized gesture recognition for diverse control signals.

 - Chen Yifan:

+    **Access phone microphone**: Use the native Android library to request microphone permissions and capture player's voice

+    **Recognize speech**: Utilize the Vosk offline library for efficient speech recognition

 - Chen Xuzhong: